Legislative Tech Policy Manager

 Qualifications & Skills

-• Subject matter expertise in least one of the following areas: artificial intelligence, machine learning, algorithmic bias, or data privacy
+• Subject matter expertise in least one of the following policy areas: artificial intelligence, machine learning, algorithmic bias, or data privacy

 • A deep and demonstrated commitment to advancing racial and social justice through policy change